menacit/practical_cryptography_course/36-key_mgmt_and_hsm.md

 Manufactured in Sweden and USA.

-Well supported by applications and community.
+Well-supported by applications and community.

 ![bg right:30%](images/36-yubikey.jpg)